canonical/shim-review/README.md

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?
 *******************************************************************************
-No, our grub enforces lockdown & uses shim protocol to verify next component.
+No, our GRUB enforces lockdown & uses shim protocol to verify next component.

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?